 The “HTTPS settings” page of your store Admin area (System tools -> HTTPS settings) allows you to switch your store to a secure HTTPS mode in case there is an SSL (Secure Sockets Layer) Certificate installed on your server.

 You only need to click the Enable HTTPS button, and X-Cart will do everything for you.
 As a result, the secure protocol will be enabled, configuring your store to use it for both the store’s back end and customer area.
-You will see a secure connection lock in front of your site name in the address bar:
+In addition, you will see a secure connection lock in front of your site name in the address bar:

 Enabling HTTPS protocol for X-Cart if HTTPS is not properly configured on your server may break access to X-Cart’s Admin interface.
 If this is your case, see Inaccessible Admin Area after Enabling HTTPS.